 Since Macy's Credit Card perks are limited to Macy’s discounts and promotions and the card can’t be used at other stores, it’s best for heavy Macy’s shoppers who want access to as many sales and brand loyalty perks as they can get.

-Those who can spend $1,200 per year on their Macy's Credit Card will benefit the most since they’ll qualify for Platinum status with Macy’s and get bonus perks like free shipping and 5% back in rewards.
+Those who can spend $1,200 per year on their Macy's Credit Card will benefit the most since they’ll qualify for the highest rewards earning tier with Macy's—Platinum status—and get bonus perks like free shipping and 5% back in rewards.

 Special cardholder discounts

 Big spending required to earn rewards